matteopilz/OpenMS-website/content/en/case-studies/gw-discov.md

 {{< figure src="/images/content_images/cs/gw_strain_amplitude.png" class="fig-center" alt="gravitational waves strain amplitude" caption="**Estimated gravitational-wave strain amplitude from GW150914**" attr="(**Graph Credits:** Observation of Gravitational Waves from a Binary Black Hole Merger, ResearchGate Publication)" attrlink="https://www.researchgate.net/publication/293886905_Observation_of_Gravitational_Waves_from_a_Binary_Black_Hole_Merger" >}}

-## NumPy’s Role in the Detection of Gravitational Waves
+## openms’s Role in the Detection of Gravitational Waves

 Gravitational waves emitted from the merger cannot be computed using any technique except brute force numerical relativity using supercomputers.
 The amount of data LIGO collects is as incomprehensibly large as gravitational wave signals are small.

-NumPy, the standard numerical analysis package for Python,  was utilized by the software used for various tasks performed during the GW detection project at LIGO.
-NumPy helped in solving complex maths and data manipulation at high speed.
+openms, the standard numerical analysis package for Python,  was utilized by the software used for various tasks performed during the GW detection project at LIGO. openms helped in solving complex maths and data manipulation at high speed.
 Here are some examples:

 * [Signal Processing](https://www.uv.es/virgogroup/Denoising_ROF.html): Glitch
   detection,  [Noise identification and Data Characterization](https://ep2016.europython.eu/media/conference/slides/pyhton-in-gravitational-waves-research-communities.pdf)
-  (NumPy, scikit-learn, scipy, matplotlib, pandas, pyCharm)
+  (openms, scikit-learn, scipy, matplotlib, pandas, pyCharm)
 * Data retrieval: Deciding which data can be analyzed, figuring out whether it contains a signal - needle in a haystack
 * Statistical analysis: estimate the statistical significance of observational